 India is relied upon to create 175 billion litres of milk in 2019, making it the biggest milk maker on the planet.
 It is also proposed that the creation of this item will grow by 4 per cent in 2020, which means an extra 9.7 billion litres.
 Milk has been the go-to nutritious easy meal drink for decades together in India from infants to teenagers to adults and even to elders as comfort food.
-But with the changing course of eating trends, milk has fallen back in the trend wagon and now, having said that, a completely opposite phenomenon is growing in India: Veganism.
+But with the changing course of eating trends, milk has fallen back in the trend wagon and now, having said that, an opposite phenomenon is growing in India: Veganism.

-Towards it or against it is something that depends on every person, but to make this decision, it is important to look at your own health, tolerances and mainly the benefits that you get.
+Towards it or against it is something that depends on every person, but to make this decision, it is important to look at your health, tolerances and mainly the benefits that you get.
 To make this decision a little easier, it’s time to consider both sides of the coin and then choose.

 How did Veganism gain popularity?